How to Store Macarons

 Each piece has a filling in-between two shells and the common ingredients used for the filling include chocolate fondue, cream cheese, and fruit purées.

+A lot of our first time customers ask what macarons taste like.
 It is moist and quickly melts when you pop it into your mouth.
 Fresh macarons are crispy on the outside and the inside tastes soft and delicious.

 Truth be told, macarons do not have a very long shelf life.
 When left at room temperature, it can easily spoil and become a waste.